learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 (Trust us; we've tried.)
 Follow the following steps to upgrade the base VM for everyone to use.

+1.

-1. From the ``devsite`` folder, destroy your existing virtual machine with ``vagrant destroy``.
+    From the ``devsite`` folder, destroy your existing virtual machine with ``vagrant destroy``.
     (Make sure to save/commit any databases or configurations first!)
-Clear Vagrant's caches by deleting the ``.vagrant.d`` directory (which will typically in your home folder.
+    Clear Vagrant's caches by deleting the ``.vagrant.d`` directory (which will typically be in your home folder.
     This action will destroy all vagrant machines, so if you have others, just delete the one associated with your devsite.
     Also delete the ``.vagrant`` directory in ``devsite/``.
     Note: to get a head start on a slow step, start the download in step 5.ii then come back here.

 2.